juunr95/nautilus/README.md

 # Nautilus

-Nautilus is an easy and reliable middleware to handle authentication for Express.JS applications.
+Nautilus is an easy and reliable middleware to handle basic authentication for Express.JS applications.

 ## Features